philc/book-notes/why we sleep - matthew walker.md

 * To sleep (chap 1)
-  * "Vehicular accidents caused by drowsy driving exceed thsoe caused by alcohol and drugs combined."
+  * "Vehicular accidents caused by drowsy driving exceed those caused by alcohol and drugs combined."
   * Sleep is clearly designed to be important.
-It is a bounty of ehalth benefits.
+It is a bounty of health benefits.
   * "Sleep is the single most effective thing we can do to reset our brain and body health each day."
 It's yours for the taking.
 * Caffeine, jet lag, and melatonin (chap 2)
   * Circadian rhythm, the "powerful sculpting force" around the day.
-It controls release of horrmones and your mood throughout the day.
+It controls release of hormones and your mood throughout the day.
   * When daylaightght is absent, the natural human circadian rhythm is 24.25 hours.
 For some mammals, it's less than 24hrs.
 The sunlight resets our imprecise internal clock.
   * "Whiel light is the most reliable and thus the primary zeitgeber (synchronizer), there are many factors that can be used in addition to, or in the absence of, daylight."
     * Even blind people have an accurate circadian rhythm.
   * The body's temperature fluctuates by 1/2 a degree throughout the day.
-The drop int emperature at night helps initiate sleep.
+The drop in temperature at night helps initiate sleep.
     * The body's temp fluctuates whether you actually sleep or not.
   * About circadian rhythms, "the respsective peak and trough points are strikingly different from one individual to the next."
-  * "An adult's owlness or larkness, also known as their chronotype, is strongly determined by gnetics.
+  * "An adult's owlness or larkness, also known as their chronotype, is strongly determined by genetics.
 If you are a night owl, it's likely that one (or both) of your parents is a night owl."
-  * "Unfortunately, owls are more chronically sleep-depreived, having to wake up with the larks, but not being able to fall asleep until far later in the evening."
+  * "Unfortunately, owls are more chronically sleep-deprived, having to wake up with the larks, but not being able to fall asleep until far later in the evening."
 Owls are thus often forced to burn the proverbial candle at both ends.
 Greater ill health caused by a lack of sleep therefore befalls owls, including higher rates of depression, anxiety, diabetes, cancer, heart attack, and stroke."